puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 ## Resources

 The power of a magic word is never as simple as it seems.
 Any wizard worth his beard has a at least a few arcane tomes lying around the tower.
-The pages of these books (if you can decode the cryptic runes) tell of the mystical bonds between the syllables of a spell and the elements they control.
+The pages of these books (if you can decode the cryptic runes) tell of the bonds between the syllables of a spell and the elements under its influence.
 An aspiring Elvian magician must learn of these things in order to type the words of power with confidence and wisdom.

 We'll begin with the fundamental set of types that Puppet uses to describe an environment: **Resources**.

 ## Anatomy of a Resource

-Wrangling resources effectively calls for an understanding Puppet's Domain-Specific Language (DSL).
-Build on the Ruby programming language, this language can be used to describe any resource you might encounter in the Elvium environment.
+Effectively wrangling resources calls for an understanding Puppet's Domain-Specific Language (DSL).
+Build on the Ruby programming language, this DSL can be used to describe any resource you might encounter in the Elvium environment or elsewhere.
+Because the Puppet DSL is a **declarative** language, rather than a **procedural** one, the descriptions themselves have the power to change the state of the environment.
+Paint the picture you want to see, and Puppet will handle the execution.

-So what exactly are these resources?
-Just like any individual cat or dog is a member of its species (*Felis catus* and *Canus lupis familiaris* to be precise) any individual instance of a resource has a **resource type**.

 Though there are many resource types that you can describe and manage with Puppet's DSL, we'll start with some essentials: